hgsongra/simple-nosql-json-db/README.md

 Getting Started
 ----------
-`hql` doesn't require any third-party gems so you can clone the code anywhere and use it as long as it's full fill the below requirements:
+Clone the code anywhere and use it as long as it's full fill the below requirements:

     $ ruby -v
     2.5.1p57

+    # Run below command from root directory
     $ bin/setup
     Doesn't matter what it's print here ;)
     .